vanheeringen-lab/genomepy/docs/content/api_core.rst

 ------------

-You can obtain genomic sequence from a wide variety of inputs with :code:`as_seqdict`.
+You can obtain genomic sequences from a wide variety of inputs with :code:`as_seqdict`.
 To use the function, it must be explicitly imported with :code:`from genomepy.seq import as_seqdict`.

 ------------